abhay-keyvalue/chatbot-js-poc/README.md

 # Chatbot-js-sdk-poc

 A simple, customizable JavaScript SDK for integrating a chatbot widget into your website.
-This SDK provides a user interface with basic styling options, message storage, and basic functionalities like sending messages, receiving responses, and clearing chat history.
+This SDK provides a user interface with basic styling options, message storage, and basic functionalities like sending messages and receiving responses.

 ## Features